-The children of Penruddock have elected a new school council for 2018-19.
+The children of Penruddock elected a new school council in september.
 These children are the chosen representatives of their classes to ensure their views are brought to the attention of the school leaders.
 We are very proud to have these children representing the vision and values of our school.

 There are lots of reasons.